BREAM Series Rules

 - ABT Tournament Director number: 0427 32 64 64.

 Code of Conduct

-- During fishing sessions, no mobile phones or radios should be used, except in an emergency or to communicate with ABT staff.
+- During fishing sessions, no mobile phones or radios should be used to communicate with other competitors, except in an emergency or to communicate with ABT staff.

 - Non-boaters should bring their own PFD to tournaments.